Paul Sunderland: Broadcasting career

-Following the completion of his playing career Sunderland pursued a career in broadcasting.
+Following the completion of his playing career, Sunderland pursued a career in broadcasting.
 Sunderland's athletic career formed the base for a broadcast career, initially working as a volleyball commentator.
 He was paired with former teammate Chris Marlowe.
 Sunderland's hiring was a morale boost to Marlowe, who had been doing broadcast work for a number of years, usually paired with personnel with little or no volleyball experience.
 Said Marlowe, "Early on I was working with broadcasters who may not have known a volleyball from a pineapple.
 When Paul moved into the color spot – that really clicked.
 We were old friends, played together on the national team for years, and our chemistry was fantastic."
 Sunderland's first assignment was in 1985 working with Marlowe at the NCAA Men's Volleyball West Regional match between San Diego State and Pepperdine.
 Said Marlowe: "I can ask Paul anything on the air, at any time, and he always has an answer."

-From the color commentator spot Sunderland moved on to do play-by-play, and extended into basketball and other sports.
+From the color commentator spot, Sunderland moved on to do play-by-play, and extended into basketball and other sports.
 He soon took on work with the Clippers and Dodgers for Fox Sports Net.
 Starting in 1993, Sunderland covered Pac-10 basketball for ESPN.
 He subsequently was hired by NBC to cover a number of sports, including the NBA, WNBA and a variety of Olympic sports.
 Sunderland later served as an anchor on the Fox Sports Network.

-In 1993 Sunderland began doing pre-game hosting for the Lakers.
-In 1995 Sunderland was working for Prime, NBC and ESPN.
-In the 2001-2002 season, the Lakers' long time play-by-play announcer, Chick Hearn, had to take time away while he recovered from heart surgery, and then more time was needed when he was injured in a fall and suffered a broken hip.
-Sunderland filled in for Chick Hearn for 56 games during the 2001-02 season.
+In 1993, Sunderland began doing pre-game hosting for the Lakers.
+In 1995, Sunderland was working for Prime, NBC and ESPN.
+In the 2001–2002 season, the Lakers' long time play-by-play announcer, Chick Hearn, had to take time away while he recovered from heart surgery, and then more time was needed when he was injured in a fall and suffered a broken hip.
+Sunderland filled in for Chick Hearn for 56 games during the 2001–02 season.
 When Hearn died that year, in November 2002, he was announced as the new play-by-play announcer for the Los Angeles Lakers.
 He was only the second announcer ever hired by the team.
 He announced for the Lakers through 2005.
-Since 2005, Sunderland has worked as an announcer for NBC and Universal Sports, covering the Pac-12 in the sports of Basketball, Volleyball, Track and Field and Tennis.
+Since 2005, Sunderland has worked as an announcer for NBC and Universal Sports, covering the Pac-12 in the sports of basketball, volleyball, track and field and tennis.

-Paul Sunderland served as the indoor volleyball play-by-play announcer for NBC Olympics’ coverage at the 2016 Summer Olympics, teaming with Kevin Barnett as analyst.
+Sunderland served as the indoor volleyball play-by-play announcer for NBC Olympics’ coverage at the 2016 Summer Olympics, teaming with Kevin Barnett as analyst.
 He has worked doing the NBC Sports Group's summer Olympics coverage since the 1992 Games in Barcelona.
 Sunderland currently serves as a play-by-play announcer for both volleyball and men's basketball on ESPN.